bhaden94/cra-template-portfolio/template/README.md

         * `headline`: The first text in the About section of the page.
 This should be a good representation of you.
 It can be short or long, but make it *you*.
         * `strengths`: List of strength objects.
 What do you do well and why should anyone care?
             * Properties of strength object:
-                * `short`: short description of the strength.
-Appears intially on the screen.
+                * `short`: Short description of the strength.
+Appears initially on the screen.
                 * `long`: Longer description of the strength and will appear on hover.
                 * `image`: Link to picture for the strength.
 Save the images in `src/images/about` and import the same way as the background image.
 An SVG is recommended for use here and [flaticon](https://www.flaticon.com/) is a great site for some free ones.
     ### Contact